nixworks/public/news/2010/05/29/README.md

 ##### President of Malawi
 ### [President of Malawi Bingu wa Mutharika pardons a gay couple sentenced to 14 years in prison for "gross indecency and unnatural acts". ](/news/2010/05/29/president-of-malawi-bingu-wa-mutharika-pardons-a-gay-couple-sentenced-to-14-years-in-prison-for-gross-indecency-and-unnatural-acts.md)
-_Context: President of Malawi, Malawi, homosexuality, pardon, Bingu wa Mutharika_
+_Context: Bingu wa Mutharika, Malawi, homosexuality, President of Malawi, pardon_

 ##### Diabetes
 ### [More than 50,000 Greeks with diabetes are left with insulin after Novo Nordisk, the world's leading supplier of the drug, withdraws from Greece in a "brutal capitalist blackmail" after being asked to reduce the cost of its medicine by the Greek government. ](/news/2010/05/29/more-than-50-000-greeks-with-diabetes-are-left-with-insulin-after-novo-nordisk-the-world-s-leading-supplier-of-the-drug-withdraws-from-gre.md)
-_Context: insulin, diabetes, Novo Nordisk, Greece_
+_Context: diabetes, insulin, Novo Nordisk, Greece_

 ##### Handball
 ### [At least 14 people are wounded after dozens of handball fans belonging to rival teams PAOK Thessaloniki and AEK Athens attack each other with petrol bombs, knives, bricks and furniture, leading to a street battle in Lamia.
 Police deploy tear gas to bring the city under their control. ](/news/2010/05/29/at-least-14-people-are-wounded-after-dozens-of-handball-fans-belonging-to-rival-teams-paok-thessaloniki-and-aek-athens-attack-each-other-wit.md)